Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Best places to stay in Koh samui in Chaweng Noi Beach:

 luxury ($$$): Vana Belle, A Luxury Collection Resort, Koh Samui this 5-star hotel offers luxurious suites and villas with a private pool.
-It is a short drive from Samui Airport, Big Buddha Temple, and Hin Ta Hin Yai Rocks.
-Each unit has iPod docking station, a coffee machine and a safety deposit box.
+It is a short drive from Airport, Big Buddha Temple, and Hin Ta Hin Yai Rocks.

 mid-range ($$): Impiana Resort Chaweng Noi, Koh Samui this 4-star resort offers rooms with private balcony, a minibar and TV with satellite channels.
 You can relax with body massage or spa treatment.
 A free shuttle service is also available to and from Chaweng Noi Beach.

-budget ($): Baan Sukreep Resort this 3-star hotel is located only 5-minute walk away from Chaweng Noi Beach.
+budget ($): Baan Sukreep Resort this 3-star hotel only 5-minute walk away from Chaweng Noi Beach.
 It has outdoor pool and air-conditioned rooms with free Wi-Fi and a daily buffet breakfast.

 MORE HOTELS IN CHAWENG NOI BEACH